 Online access to Oildex: first-time user?

 Click on View Documents and Reports: (click here to login).
-Log in here and it will prompt you to put in your Login and password.
+Log in here and it will prompt you to enter your login ID and password.

 It will then prompt you to put in your Login and Your Temp Password.
 If no Check/EFT has been issued to you from STUSCO, no information will be posted on the Oildex website.

-Your TEMP Password is normally the last 4 digits of your Tax ID/Social Security number on your account (Example: SSN 123-45-6789 would be 6789).
+Your TEMP password is normally the last 4 digits of your Tax ID/Social Security number on your account (example: SSN 123-45-6789 would be 6789).
 It will then prompt you to choose a permanent password you can remember.
-New Password must be at least seven digits long.
+The new password must be at least seven digits long.
 Be sure to write your new password down and keep it in a safe place.

-Note About Oildex: STUSCO subscribes to Oildex, and Oildex strives to use the last four digits of the SSN/TIN as your temp password; After using the temporary password, you will be asked for an e-mail address and asked to create a new permanent password.
+Note about Oildex: STUSCO subscribes to Oildex, and Oildex strives to use the last four digits of the SSN/TIN as your temporary password.
+After using the temporary password, you will be asked for an e-mail address and asked to create a new permanent password.

 STUSCO owner numbers (not the payee number) are located at the top right of your check detail.
-To access Oildex you only need to put in the six digits owner number 123456.
+To access Oildex, you only need to put in the six digit owner number (e.g., 123456).

 If you have login questions or experience problems connecting to the Oildex site, please contact the website administrator, firstname.lastname@example.org